Honeycomb Cowfish -- Acanthostracion polygonia, mating in the Bonaire National Marine Park with a poem by Thomas Carew:

 Than pine in a palace alone.’ ~ George John Whyte-Melville, Chastelar

-Color seems to be a big part of their communication -- spawning redux, in shallower waters, accompanied by John Donne:
+Color seems to be a big part of their communication -- spawning redux, in shallower waters, with John Donne:

 'Some man unworthy to be possessor